Optimal design of lottery with cumulative prospect theory: Formulation

 \section{Formulation}

-We formulate the optimal lottery design as an optimization problem of maximizing the seller's profit under the constraint that the lottery attracts buyers from the CPT perspective.
-To guarantee that the tickets are sold, we suppose that the expected utility of a ticket must be nonnegative.
-Note that this condition is called \emph{individual rationality} in the auction theory, and our problem can be viewed as a \emph{revenue maximizing auction}~\cite{myerson1981optimal,roughgarden2016twenty} with no items.
-We will discuss the case where the expected utility is at least a certain positive value in \cref{sec:conclusion}.
+We formulate the optimal lottery design as an optimization problem in which the objective is to maximize the seller's profit, subject to the constraint that the lottery is attractive to buyers from the perspective of CPT.
+To ensure that the tickets are sold, we require that the CPT utility of a lottery ticket must be nonnegative for buyers.
+Importantly, this requirement does not limit buyers from purchasing multiple tickets.
+We will also explore the scenario in which the CPT utility is at least a certain positive value in \cref{sec:conclusion}.

-Let $\N \in \setN$ be the number of the lottery tickets.
-We consider the setting in which all the tickets are sold; that is, there are sufficiently many potential buyers.
-More general cases, such as the expected profit maximization (in the usual sense of expected value) for the seller when partial tickets are sold, can be treated in the same way.
-Moreover, we assume that all buyers (or at least $N$ potential buyers) have the same expected utility according to CPT, that is, all buyers have the same utility function $\U$ and the same probability weighting functions $\weightfuncplus$ and $\weightfuncminus$.
-This homogeneity of agents is generally assumed in previous studies that model agents' behavior by the CPT framework~\cite{tversky1992advances,rieger2011prospect,Riegeretal2017estimateCPTparams}.